alainkaegi/pythonorama/data_structures/array_based.md

 # Array-Based Structures

 Python uses lists as its default linear structures.
 Lower-level languages like C instead use primitive arrays.
 Key differences include:
-- An array's size must be allocated when it is created; it cannot change.
+- An array's size is set when it is created; it cannot change.
 - Python list features, such as slicing and methods like the `count` method, are not directly available for primitive arrays.

 This page describes how to build various linear structures out of [Python lists masquerading as] primitive arrays.
 While you would normally just use Python's lists, sets, and so on, this is worthy of study because: